StefanoScacco/FORM-codes/README.md

  - Moller.frm: this code calculates the traces for the Moller scattering, only using QED diagrams.
 To better comprehend the result, we suggest studying every squared term individually (t-channel, u-channel and interference).

  - Twophoton.frm: this code calculates the QED loop trace for the two-photon scattering process.
 It does not perform the integration in loop momentum, and it is used only to verify that QED amplitude is gauge invariant and finite.

  - Compton_onlyX_xigauge.frm: this code calculates a simplified version of the modulus squared of the spin 2 massive boson mediated process in Compton scattering only.
 Since there are no interference terms between QED diagrams and the spin 2 diagram, the latter can be analyzed singularly.
 Calculations were carried out in xi gauge.
 To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

  - Annihilation_onlyX_xigauge.frm: this code calculates a simplified version of the modulus squared of the spin 2 massive boson mediated process in e+ e- annihilation only.
 Since there are no interference terms between QED diagrams and the spin 2 diagram, the latter can be analyzed singularly.
 Calculations were carried out in xi gauge.
 To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

+ - Twophoton_onlyX_xigauge.frm:	this code calculates the total tree level amplitude (not squared) for two-photon scattering, without mediation of QED.
+Result requires a selection of photon elicities (remember that final state is barred), and results are polarization dependent.
+Calculations were carried out in xi gauge, and result is immediate.

  - Compton_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the Compton scattering, corrected by spin 2 massive boson mediation (all three diagrams included).
 Calculations were carried out in xi gauge.
 To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

  - Annihilation_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the annihilation into two photons, corrected by spin 2 massive boson mediation (all three diagrams included).
 Calculations were carried out in xi gauge.
 To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).